shankarsivarajan/TengwarGondolin/README.md

 # Tengwar Gondolin

-Tengwar font for capital letters of my own design, based on glyphs from [_Libertinus._](https://github.com/alerque/libertinus)
+Tengwar font with capital letters of my own design, based on glyphs from [_Libertinus._](https://github.com/alerque/libertinus)
 It is intended to be typed without tehtar, but they are included.

 ![gondolin_title](https://user-images.githubusercontent.com/16606427/197364575-7b5521f5-1430-4a64-b714-af3d77d97da7.png)